apache/flink/docs/dev/event_time.md

     Event time gives correct results even on out-of-order events, late events, or on replays of data from backups or persistent logs.
 In event time, the progress of time depends on the data, not on any wall clocks.
-Event time programs must specify how to generate *Event Time Watermarks*, which is the mechanism that signals time progress in event time.
+Event time programs must specify how to generate *Event Time Watermarks*, which is the mechanism that signals progress in event time.
 The mechanism is described below.

     Event time processing often incurs a certain latency, due to its nature of waiting a certain time for late events and out-of-order events.
 Because of that, event time programs are often combined with *processing time* operations.

 - **Ingestion time:** Ingestion time is the time that events enter Flink.
-At the source operator, each record gets the source's current time as a timestamp, and time-based operations (like time windows) refer to that timestamp.
+At the source operator each record gets the source's current time as a timestamp, and time-based operations (like time windows) refer to that timestamp.

-    *Ingestion Time* sits conceptually in between *Event Time* and *Processing Time*.
-Compared to *Processing Time*, it is slightly more expensive, but gives more predictable results: because *Ingestion Time* uses stable timestamps (assigned once at the source), different window operations over the records will refer to the same timestamp, whereas in *Processing Time* each window operator may assign the record to a different window (based on the local system clock and any transport delay).
+    *Ingestion time* sits conceptually in between *event time* and *processing time*.
+Compared to *processing time*, it is slightly more expensive, but gives more predictable results.
+Because *ingestion time* uses stable timestamps (assigned once at the source), different window operations over the records will refer to the same timestamp, whereas in *processing time* each window operator may assign the record to a different window (based on the local system clock and any transport delay).

-    Compered to *Event Time*, *Ingestion Time* programs cannot handle any out-of-order events or late data, but the programs don't have to specify how to generate *Watermarks*.
+    Compared to *event time*, *ingestion time* programs cannot handle any out-of-order events or late data, but the programs don't have to specify how to generate *watermarks*.

-    Internally, *Ingestion Time* is treated much like event time, with automatic timestamp assignment and automatic Watermark generation.
+    Internally, *ingestion time* is treated much like *event time*, but with automatic timestamp assignment and automatic watermark generation.

 <img src="{{ site.baseurl }}/fig/times_clocks.svg" class="center" width="80%" />

 ### Setting a Time Characteristic

-The first part of a Flink DataStream program is usually to set the base *time characteristic*.
-That setting defines how data stream sources behave (for example whether to assign timestamps), and what notion of time the window operations like `KeyedStream.timeWindow(Time.seconds(30))` refer to.
+The first part of a Flink DataStream program usually sets the base *time characteristic*.
+That setting defines how data stream sources behave (for example, whether they will assign timestamps), and what notion of time should be used by window operations like `KeyedStream.timeWindow(Time.seconds(30))`.

 The following example shows a Flink program that aggregates events in hourly time windows.
 The behavior of the windows adapts with the time characteristic.